500-Designs/web-app-team-guidelines/README.md

 - The first sprint as Sprint 0, since it won't cover the whole full week.
 - And it will comprise mostly newly onboarded web app team, getting the hang of the process.

-### Intial sprint schedule
+### Intial sprint schedules

 Sprint 0 [Aug 1-5, 2022]:

-- Lightweight tasks for will be assigned for each dev to work on the remaining week until Aug 5.
+- Lightweight or introductory tasks will be assigned for each dev to work on the remaining days of week until Aug 5.
+- The first grooming session will be cover small task assignments for Aug 1-5 period.
-- We will have 2 Sprint Grooming session.
-This grooming session will be for Sprint 1, which will start Aug 8.
+- The second grooming session will be for Sprint 1 that starts Aug 8.
-  - 1st session: Aug 2.
-We will create acceptance criteria for each story and all devs with have a change to give initial estimates.
+    - so the 2nd grooming session should happen before then.
-    - After the grooming each dev, will assess and add more acceptance criteria (AC) as he/she sees fit to his assigned stories.
+    - During grooming, each will assess and add more acceptance criteria (AC) to his/her assigned stories as needed
-    - The assigned dev will write a short technical description, if there are dependecies or requirements to achieve the (AC) that have don't exist yet.
+    - Determine if there are dependecies or requirements to achieve the (AC) that have don't exist yet.
+  - Beyond the sprint grooming session, each developer must take time to assess assigned stories if there has to be adjustments in estimates or requirements.
-    - If initial estimates are not possible or unclear, a comment to tag the scrum master should be added so that on the next SG this will be adjusted and deliverables for the sprint will be adjusted acordingly.
+  - If there is, he/she has to tag the Lead developer on the story before the middle of the current sprint so adjustments can be made.
-  - 2nd Session.
-(To be determined). this session will circle back to all created stories and each assigned dev will be asked if his /her estimate is still possible or it needs to be adjustment.
-This will conclude the sprint.

 Sprint 1 [Aug 8-9, 2022]:

-- Potential goal:
-  - Client Dashboard Landing page and onboarding flow
-  - Java based API, authentication user tables setup
-  - Automated testing tools setup, Jest & storybook
+Sprint 2 [Aug 8-9, 2022]: